Heelwork to music: United Kingdom

-2005 saw the first invitational competition at Crufts, and was won by Tina Humphrey and her blue merle Border Collie, Bluecroft My Blue Heaven (a rescue dog from a council dog pound).
-2006 saw the first proper Crufts competition.
+2005 saw the first invitational competition at Crufts, and was won by Tina Humphrey and her blue merle Border Collie, Bluecroft My Blue Heaven 2006 saw the first proper Crufts competition.
 Rugby Dog Training Club now host the official Crufts SemiFinal Competition where advanced handlers who have competed at qualifying events throughout the year compete for the first ten places and the chance to work at Crufts.
 The sport has two divisions - Heelwork to Music where handlers have to work with dogs at heel for two thirds of the routine and only one third can be heelwork.
 There are eight official heelwork positions.
 Heelwork routines emphasis the partnership of handler and dog walking/moving at heel and choreographing the heelwork to the music.
 The other category is Freestyle where two thirds of a routine is freestyle and only one third can be heelwork.
 Freestyle routines demonstrates the partnership by both handler and dog interpreting music using moves and linked behaviours.
 Canine Freestyle GB and Paws N Music Association are the two main Heelwork to Music clubs - both hold several shows throughout the year and provide newsletters for members.

 Crufts 2009 saw Tina Humphrey and her rescued Border Collie, Bluecroft My Blue Heaven (Chandi), win all three Heelwork to Music and Freestyle Finals in the same year.
 This is the first time the same team has won both the Freestyle Final and Heelwork to Music Final at the same Crufts, and also the first time the same team has won all three competitions.

 The UK Kennel Club in 2005 put together a working party to review the sport's rules and regulations.
 That working party brought together several high profile competitors, judges, and show managers to review the sport.
 This culminated in the revised rules coming into force on the 1.1.2007, which now includes the ability to work towards qualification after the dogs name.